Ph.D. - Cosmology

 Professional Recognitions and Honors:

-2013 Robert S. Hyer Award for Excellence in Research from the Texas Section of the American Physics Society.
+- 2013 Robert S. Hyer Award for Excellence in Research and Mentoring Graduate Student from the Texas Section of the American Physics Society.
 Jointly with Michael Troxel.

 National and International Service contributions: